We are a systemwide resource for academic excellence in research, teaching and public service.

 We provide information technology services for the UC system, including campuses and UCOP.

-The work of ITS touches many aspects of university operations.
+The work of ITS touches many aspects of university life.
 Prospective students use applyUC to apply online for undergraduate admissions.
-Faculty and staff members access At Your Service their benefits and retirement plans.
-Read the ITS mission statement and strategy statement.
+Faculty and staff use At Your Service Online to access their benefits and retirement plans.

 Building & Administrative Service Center (BASC)